thai2pham/processMap/README.md

 # processMap
-genprocess Map to plantuml with the result of checking status
+plantuml for process Map with the result of checking status